DarkEmbers/cpp-project-manager/README.md

 - CMake
 - 'code' added to PATH
+- vscode 1.62.0+
+- Make sure to open a vscode workspace for the extension to work properly

 >Code can be added to path by opening the command pallette (Cmd + Shift + P) and typing "Shell Command: Install 'code' command to PATH"

 ![Create a new C++ Class](/images/InstallCode.png)

+## LISCENCE

+This extension follows the [MIT](https://github.com/DarkEmbers/cpp-project-manager/blob/master/LICENSE) licence

 ## Known Issues